Orion (singer): Death

+On December 12, 1998, Jeffrey Lee shot and killed Ellis during a robbery in his store, Jimmy's Pawn Shop.
+Lee also shot and killed Elaine Thompson, who was Ellis's ex-wife and worked at the shop, and shot employee Helen King, who survived her injuries.
+The incident was recorded on a security camera system.

-On December 12, 1998, Ellis was murdered during a robbery in his store, Jimmy's Pawn Shop.
-Jeffrey Lee was convicted of the murder of Ellis and Ellis's ex-wife Elaine Thompson, who was working as an employee at the store, and the attempted murder of employee Helen King.
-The jury recommended Lee be sentenced to life without parole, but the judge sentenced Lee to death.
-Lee's appeal against the sentence was refused by the Alabama Court of Criminal Appeals on October 9, 2009, and a writ of certiorari was denied by the Supreme Court of the United States in April 2018.
+In April 2000, Lee was convicted of the murders of Ellis and Thompson, and also convicted of the attempted murder of King.
+The jury recommended Lee be sentenced to life without parole, but the judge sentenced Lee to death, citing overwhelming aggravating factors.

+Lee's appeal of the death sentence was refused by the Alabama Court of Criminal Appeals on October 9, 2009, and a writ of certiorari was denied by the Supreme Court of the United States in April 2018.

 Orion: The Man Who Would Be King

 In 2015, film-maker Jeanie Finlay released a documentary film, after pitching it at Sheffield Doc/Fest's 2013 MeetMarket, about Ellis' life and career, Orion: The Man Who Would Be King.
 The film won the Discovery Award at the British Independent Film Awards 2015.
 It was released theatrically in the US by Sundance Selects on December 4, 2015.